apache/cordova-coho/docs/platforms-release-process.md

 For iOS, you may have to cherry-pick the commit for `Added X.Y.Z to CDVAvailability.h (via coho)` into the master branch as well.

----
+### Special Case 2: releasing new commits from an already-existing release branch

 If you are releasing new commits from an already-existing release branch, remember to merge in or cherry-pick relevant commits from master into the release branch!

+### Release Branch

-After, prepare your release branch by using `coho prepare-release-branch` command, which handles the following steps:
+Create and prepare your release branch by using `coho prepare-release-branch` command, which handles the following steps:

  * Updating `cordova.js` snapshot
  * Creating a release branch (if it doesn't already exist)
  * Updating version numbers (`VERSION` file & package.json).
 On `master`, it gives version a minor bump and adds `-dev`

 Run the following command (make sure to replace the version below with what is listed inside `package.json`).